sel8888/harmonic-shape-transform-2026-koncept/README.md

 > *"If I have seen further, it is by standing on the shoulders of giants."*
 > — Isaac Newton
 >
-> HST builds on decades of work in spectral geometry, Laplace-Beltrami operators,
-> and functional maps.

 ### A New Concept for Shape Transformation Using Harmonic Notes